pi-search-hub

 • API keys are stored in local config files only (~/.pi/agent/extensions/search.json or .pi/search.json), never sent to any third party besides the chosen backend

-• All HTTP backends have a 30-second timeout to prevent hanging requests
+• All HTTP backends have a 30-second timeout; shell commands for credentials have a 5-second timeout

 • The .pi/ directory is in .gitignorenever commit API keys to version control